 Once an individual has suffered an injury or illness due to a defective product, the first step should be consulting with a product liability attorney as soon as possible.

-What Is a Statute of Limitations for Product Liability Claims?
+What Is a California Statute of Limitations for Product Liability Claims?

 It is crucial to know and understand the statute of limitations for every kind of case.
 Failing to file a claim within the specified amount of time can prove detrimental.